testingrequired/vom/README.md

 # vom

-`vom` (View Object Model) is an opinionated framework for writing page objects for selenium tests/scripts
+`vom` (View Object Model) is a library for writing page objects for selenium tests/scripts

 ## Installation